 Depending on wear, an average of 10 to 30 teeth are changed each day.

-The sprayed concrete is 50 mm thick.
+The sprayed concrete is 50 millimetres thick.
 It keeps small pieces of rock from falling from the tunnel wall between the excavation and concreting phases.

-To improve adherence, 45 kg of steel fibre is added per cubic metre of sprayed concrete.
-Seen close up, the sprayed concrete wall has thousands of small metallic “hairs”.
+To improve adherence, 45 kilograms of steel fibre are added per cubic metre of sprayed concrete.
+Seen close up, the sprayed concrete wall has thousands of small metallic “hairs.”

 Consolidation bolts prevent large chunks of rock from falling.

-Construction of this new infrastructure is required to meet four objectives:
+The new infrastructure will meet four main objectives:

 - Add track space for parking trains